divyanshkumarworks/IMDB_API/README.md

 The following API endpoints are available:

 1. `POST /user/register` for signUp or creating a new user.
-(Request body should contain the resource data in JSON format.)
+(The request body should contain the resource data in JSON format.)
 ```bash
 {
    "name": "XYZ",